Skip to main content

 check=ModelBasedCheck(

-prompt_template="Only output the number of words in the following text: {input} {output} {generation}",
+prompt_template="Only output the number of words in the following text: {input} {result} {generation}",

 check_type=CheckOutputType.SCORE,